RyanRaymundo99/bets-comparator/SMS_TROUBLESHOOTING.md

 ---

-**Next Steps**: Deploy the updated SMS service and configure at least one reliable SMS provider (TextBelt API key or AWS SNS) for production use.
+**Next Steps**: Deploy the updated SMS service and configure at least one reliable SMS provider (TextBelt API key or alternative free service) for production use.